 Cost: $12 to $199 per user per month (minutes are sometimes an additional charge)

 Grasshopper is basically a business VoIP service that uses your existing mobile phone instead of an office VoIP setup.
 You can set up a business number, receive calls from that number using your phone, and set up as many users as you want with custom extension options.

 Here are some of the features available with Grasshopper:

 - Auto-assistant/call-routing system

 - Conference calls (see below)

-Because Grasshopper is entirely mobile, the features it provides are more extensive than other VoIP providers that provide mobile options via an app.
+Because Grasshopper is entirely mobile, its features are more extensive than those of VoIP systems that only provide mobile options in a companion app.

-There are two important things to be aware of with Grasshopper.
-First, some users have reported poor call quality, although there are plenty of users that also are very happy with their service.
-Second, the minutes you use are charged by Grasshopper and your mobile carrier, which is the case for most VoIP mobile apps.
+You should be aware of two potential drawbacks with Grasshopper.
+First, some users have reported poor call quality, although there are also plenty who are very happy with their service.
+Second, both Grasshopper and your mobile carrier charge you for the minutes you use, which is the case for most VoIP mobile apps.

-But, where Grasshopper really kills you, is on conference calls, where they charge you for total number of call minutes x number of conference call participants (5 minute call x 5 callers = 25 minutes used for each caller).
-This is different from other carriers like Phone.com, which gives you a conference call bridge which only charges for one call.
+On conference calls, however, you are charged for the total number of call minutes multiplied by the number of conference call participants.
+For example, if you hold a five-minute call with five callers, you’ll pay for 25 minutes for each caller.
+This is different from other carriers; for instance, Phone.com gives you a conference call bridge that only charges a conference as one call.

-If you are planning on making an extensive number of calls, then Grasshopper might not be for you.
-But, if you do not anticipate very many conference calls/minutes but still need multiple users, Grasshopper can be a cheap option for that, especially considering the wealth of features it provides.
+If you make a lot of conference calls, Grasshopper might not be for you.
+If you don’t anticipate many conference calls or minutes but still need multiple users, though, Grasshopper can be a cheap option, especially considering the wealth of features it provides.